GabbyGuru/Inventory-Database/README.md

     python -m venv venv

-- -the second venv = the name of the sandbox
+* The second venv = the name of the sandbox

 ### 4. start the sandbox